-- A. Gang awareness education for students and faculty/personnel that, at a minimum, shows potential for effectiveness based on research, revised and updated regularly to reflect trends in gang and gang-like activity; - B. Referral to community organizations and civic groups that offer related programs or counseling
+- 1. gang awareness education for students and faculty/personnel that, at a minimum, shows potential for effectiveness based on research, revised and updated regularly to reflect trends in a gang and gang-like activity; - 2. referral to community organizations and civic groups that offer related programs or counseling